abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 list.add(1);    // error

 List<? super Integer> list = new ArrayList<Integer>();
-list.add(1);    // valid; now errors
+list.add(1);    // valid; no error

+void fooBar(List<?> ls){
+    // List ls in immutable here because of unbound <?> type in parameter }
 ```

-This is a major reason to use Lower-bounds when any other two could've worked just the same but with the immutability issue.
+This is a major reason to use Lower-bounds (`<? super Foobar>`) when any other two could've worked just the same, but with the immutability issue.

+**Reason**: When we use `<?>` or `<? extends Foobar>`, we don't know the types that can be added to such list, it can literally be any subclass of `Foobar` even the ones which are not yet created.
+So Java doesn't allow mutability at all.

+In contrast, when we use `<? super Foobar>` we can be assured that whatever type is passed to it, it will be one of `Foobar`'s superclasses only, which trivially exists already.